SteviLen420/TQE_simulation/Publication.md

 Author’s Note

-I am not a professional physicist, but rather an independent enthusiast.
-I apologize for any possible inaccuracies or oversights.
-My intention is not to present a finished theory, but to contribute an idea that may be worth further exploration and refinement by others.
+I am not a professional physicist, but an independent enthusiast.
+This work is intended as an exploratory contribution rather than a finished theory.
+I apologize for any possible inaccuracies or oversights, my goal is simply to share an idea that may inspire further exploration, refinement, and development by the broader research community.